cleemullins/Control4Scenes/Driveway Hue Programming.md

 # Front Outdoor Lights

 ## C4 View
-C4 ViewLoads currently on 2 switches:
+Loads are currently on 2 switches:
 * Exterior | Front Entry | Porch Lights (Load) SW1202077
 * Exterior | Front Entry | Driveway Lights (Load) SW1202077

+In addition, there's a 6-button keypad that has 2 buttons that should be used to save/recall preset scenes.
-* Main Floor | Kitchen | Front Hallway Keypad is a 6-button keypad dimmer.
+* Main Floor | Kitchen | Front Hallway Keypad (Buttons #2, #3)

-C4 T3 Wall 10  ("Kitchen | T3 10" In-Wall Touch Screen").
+C4 T3 Wall 10
+* Kitchen | T3 10" In-Wall Touch Screen
+* Needs a suitable colorwheel added.

 Hue Lights are added as "Exterior | Front Entry | Driveway Color Lights"
-* Driveway Color Lights are bound to Group Address 5.
+* Driveway Color Lights are bound to Group Address 5 on the Hue Bridge.

 Hue Bridge (OS 2.9+) is added as "Other | Control4 Drivers | Hue Bridge"
 * Group 5 has Light IDs 14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30,31,32,33,34